Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Nonprofits and B2C service providers can use the segmentation engine to personalize outreach and donation campaigns, but Klaviyo really shines when purchase behavior and customer retention data are driving your marketing decisions.

-Small businesses, creators, nonprofits that care about ease of use, nice templates, and multichannel communication—Mailchimp’s ideal.
+Small businesses, creators, nonprofits that care about ease of use, modern-looking pre-built automation templates, and multichannel communication—Mailchimp’s ideal.
 Drag-and-drop builder, Creative Assistant, mobile app all make campaign management intuitive without technical setup.

 Service providers and agencies like the all-in-one dashboard for email, social posts, ads.
 Nonprofits benefit from donor engagement automations and simple contact tagging.

-Ecommerce users on Shopify or WooCommerce can still connect stores for abandoned cart and product retargeting, though the analytics aren’t as detailed as Klaviyo’s.
+Ecommerce users on Shopify or WooCommerce can still connect stores for abandoned cart emails and product retargeting, though Mailchimp’s analytics aren’t as detailed as Klaviyo’s.
 Mailchimp fits teams that want reliable, affordable email marketing with minimal setup and strong visual branding tools.

 Klaviyo’s ratings on G2 consistently mention the segmentation, intuitive interface, and ecommerce focus.
 One reviewer notes that “advanced segmentation and automation tools … seamless integration with ecommerce platforms like Shopify and WooCommerce,” are the reasons they prefer it.